rashfael/sywtb-workflow-engine/docs/chapter-1/1-collaborative-editing.md

 doc.import(update)
 ```

 The server is a bit more involved, since it needs to track multiple clients and do periodic saving and avoiding race conditions.
-See the [full code for details](https://github.com/rashfael/sywtb-workflow-engine/commit/38b35256a9efa7c61ee85b31872a3016d55201e5)
+See the [full code for details](https://github.com/rashfael/sywtb-workflow-engine/commit/38b35256a9efa7c61ee85b31872a3016d55201e5)-

+<video src="./1-multiplayer.webm" autoplay nocontrols></video>

 ::: warning No Papers, please!